 View and comment on planning applications

-In light of the ongoing situation relating to COVID-19 we are no longer operating under business as usual in order to focus on priority and statutory services.
+We are no longer operating under business as usual in order to focus on priority and statutory services.
 The Highland Council is planning for greatly increased staff absence levels over the coming days and weeks.
 Staff will be working remotely, so capacity and access to our usual systems will be significantly limited.
 It may therefore take longer to process planning applications, building warrants, and related aspects of the Planning and Building Standards service including customer queries, complaints and public comments during this period.
 Your patience and understanding is appreciated.

 Comments you submit about applications will be published online along with your name and address.
 Signatures and other personal information such as telephone numbers will be blacked out.
 Comments are only available for 3 months from the decision date.

 To receive email alerts on planning applications, create an account on Highland ePlanning.

 We also publish the following weekly lists of planning applications:

 - Planning applications 22 May 2020

 - Screening and Scoping applications 26 May 2020

 Only comments which raise material planning considerations will be taken into account.
 However, other representations we receive (that are not necessarily material planning considerations) are also likely to be made public on our Public Access site.
 Online comments will form part of the overall representations made and be collated with normal letters of representation (comment, objection or support) for a planning application or development.